This page was last updated April 24, 2013. Follow me @walterfootball for updates.

 Projected 40 Time: 4.80.

-1/30/13: Roh played poorly versus Alabama.
+4/24/13: Roh played poorly versus Alabama.
 He went against sophomore left tackle Cyrus Kouandjio, who was making his first start, and was a non-factor.
 Kouandjio struggled the next week against Western Kentucky.
 Roh had a good game versus Nebraska.
-He made 38 tackles, 5.5 tackles for a loss and four sacks this season.
+He made 38 tackles, 5.5 tackles for a loss and four sacks in 2012.

 8/27/12: Roh is a strong, physical defender at the point of attack.
 The junior had 32 tackles with eight tackles for a loss and four sacks last season.
 Roh is a limited pass-rusher, given that he had .5 sacks in 2010 and two sacks in 2009.
 He has to get to the quarterback a lot more as a senior to improve his draft status.